 My husband is the one who does most of our barbecuing and this is how he cooks it!

-Leave bacon wrapped thighs on the upper rack of the barbecue, over low heat, with a tray underneath to catch all of the bacon drippings because there are alot of them.
+Leave bacon wrapped thighs on the upper rack of the barbecue, over low heat, with a tray underneath to catch all of the bacon drippings because there are a lot of them.

-Just a suggestion, not a requirement however.
+Just a suggestion, this is not a requirement.

 Watching that the bacon doesn’t start to burn.
 As the bacon starts to be the way you enjoy it your chicken should be cooked but I recommend using a thermometer to confirm.

 My friend has been using his air fryer to cook so many things and this recipe is no exception and the results are wonderful.
 Such a similar result to the grilling.